ethereum/requests-for-proposals/rfps/state-expiry-initial-implementation-and-spec-development.md

 The Ethereum Foundation would like to announce a Request for Proposals (RfP) for the research and development needed to take the proposed concept for "State Expiry" from its current form into a complete specification and client implementation.

 State Expiry is a proposed scheme for introducing economic bounds on the total state size necessary to operate a node on the Ethereum network.
-The current proposed scheme is currently described in this post from the Ethereum Research forum: https://ethresear.ch/t/resurrection-conflict-minimized-state-bounding-take-2/8739
+The current proposed scheme is currently described in this document: https://hackmd.io/@vbuterin/state_expiry_paths

 This proposal is for an open ended engagement with three goals to be implemented in two stages.